wiris/html-integrations/docs/development/testing/README.md

 ## Playwright Configuration
 See ([`playwright.config.ts`](../../../tests/e2e/playwright.config.ts)).

-### Key Features

-- **Conditional Server Startup**: Only starts servers for enabled editors via `HTML_EDITOR`
-- **Server Reuse**: `reuseExistingServer: true` for faster local development
-- **Environment Flexibility**: Supports both localhost and staging environments
-- **Parallel Execution**: Tests run in parallel across different editors and browsers
-- **Multiple Browsers**: Supports Chromium, Firefox, and WebKit.
-All three browsers are executed simultaneously by default
-- **Comprehensive Reporting**: HTML and JUnit reports with artifacts.
-Screenshots and videos are attached to failed runs

 ## CI/CD Integration

 ### GitHub Actions Workflow

-The E2E tests are automated via GitHub Actions ([`cypress-Run-tests-with-npm-packages.yml`](../../../.github/workflows/cypress-Run-tests-with-npm-packages.yml)):
+The E2E tests are automated via GitHub Actions ([`run-e2e-tests.yml`](../../../.github/workflows/cypress-Run-tests-with-npm-packages.yml)):

 - **When tests run**: On pushes to `main`, pull requests, and manual workflow dispatch
 - **Parallelization**: Each editor runs in a separate job using matrix strategy for maximum parallel execution
 - **Reports**:
   - Github reports appear in the GitHub Actions **Checks** tab
   - Failed tests create GitHub Actions annotations with direct links for quick debugging.
-  - HTML reports and artifacts are available in the **Actions** tab under each workflow run
+  - HTML reports and artifacts are attached to the workflow run.

 ## Test Coverage